Reviewed for 2018

 Finding the right premises is an important consideration.
 With a record number of High Street shops currently vacant, business owners on the hunt for property are in a good position – but you still need to approach the process methodically and with care.
 A commercial property agent should be able to advise you on potential options.
 Make sure that you take independent legal advice before signing a commercial lease.

 Funding will be one of the top priorities for your new musical instrument shop.
 The financial pressures facing new businesses are well documented, and there is a growing distrust of the increasingly intransigent banks.
 But the Big Four are no longer the only options when it comes to funding your new venture.
-Listen to our podcast for an outline of some of the methods by which you might find the cash you need.

 Assisted purchase schemes allow the parents of children taking music lessons at school to buy instruments at vastly discounted prices, with financial help from their local authority.
 They are one of the key ways in which many instrument shops drum up trade.
 You should contact your local authority directly to see if they operate an assisted purchase scheme.
 You might also want to investigate the similar Take It Away programme, operated by the Arts Council.